 The placement should be treated in the same way as paid work & trainees are expected to be reliable & consistent.
 Clearly a genuine emergency is different.

 When making the decision to train you need to consider your work commitments, health, travel costs and timings and childcare arrangements prior to application.
-Many trainees have transferable skills from their previous roles: you should be self-motivated, enthusiastic, willing to try new challenges and have time management and problem solving abilities and a desire for personal development.

 This is a training scheme - you will be expected to keep notes and file monthly reports to your local Regional Manager - this all takes extra time additional to the time spent in the garden